3, Sussex Terrace, Hawthorn, South

 transaction over the interest of any other party.

 carrying heavy responsibility.
 No

-matter how simple it may seem, a notarial act is never a mere formality.
+matter how simple it may seem, notarial intervention is never

 - It is not part

 of my duty to provide legal advice on any document or transaction